marcoshsq/IntensivoDePython/README.md

 # Python Small Projects

-This repository contains different projects that I developed using python and its libraries, each project has it description.
+This repository contains different projects that I developed using python and its libraries.

 ##